Haydamak: 1750

+Authorities of Russian Empire, in their turn, issued demands to exterminate the haidamak movement in Zaporozhian territories to the Sich leadership, and dispatched troops to aid them, but those were in many cases inefficient and couldn't stop the growth of the movement.
 In 1750 another uprising occurred as the haidamakas continued to receive popular sympathy.
-Based in the lands of the Zaporozhian Cossacks, they moved into the south of the Kiev Palatinate, generating a near-complete rebellion by Right-Bank Ukraine.
-Although they captured a number of towns and areas, they were eventually crushed due to lack of organization.
+Based in the lands of the Zaporozhian Cossacks, they moved into the south of the Kiev Palatinate, generating a rebellion which engulfed almost the whole Right-Bank Ukraine.
+Although the rebels captured a number of towns and areas, they were eventually crushed due to lack of organization.